winitzki/lamonte-jexer-wikis/widget-tfontchooserwindow.md

 TFontChooserWindow
 ==================

-TFontChooserWindow provides a dialog window for users to alter the running font.
+TFontChooserWindow provides a dialog window for users to alter the running font parameters (for Swing backend) and sixel properties (for Xterm backend) .

 Screenshots
 -----------